AY2425S2-CS2103-F10-3/tp/docs/UserGuide.md

 :information_source: **Notes about Add command:**<br>

 * A person's name should only contain alphanumeric characters and spaces.
+  Only English characters are accepted, special characters and characters of other languages are not supported.

 * Capitalization of a person's name differs from the same name without capitalization.<br>
   e.g. `John Doe` and `john doe` are considered different names.